Gratitude and healing. They are as inseparable as tomato and basil, eggs and bacon, steamed crabs and cold beer.

 Other wellness posts from the blog…

 If you found benefit in this post and these exercises, please join our growing community of seasonal living enthusiasts.
-I send out a monthly newsletter, and when you sign up you’ll receive our Seasonal Living Planner and training video as my expression of gratitude and welcome.
-Click here to learn more.
+I send out a weekly newsletter, and when you sign up you’ll receive our Seasonal Living Planner and training video as my expression of gratitude and welcome.
+The sign-up form also gives you instant access to the Seasonal Living Resource Library!